gladiusio/gladius-hiring-challenge/README.md

 For rapid development, we recommend using the [web3 js framework](https://github.com/ethereum/web3.js/) to access the blockchain.

+Truffle has a great tutorial to use Infura to connect to the Ropsten test network [here](http://truffleframework.com/tutorials/using-infura-custom-provider)

 A great utility to check statuses, errors, and txHashes: [etherscan](https://ropsten.etherscan.io/)

 See the `Application Contract ABI` section of this gist for the Application Contract jsonInterface ABI.